- 1 Melitta Caffeo Barista TS

 Key Features Of The Melitta Caffeo Barista TS

-In this review, we’re going to be looking specifically at the F75/0-101 model, which it’s worth pointing out isn’t the only model number you’ll find associated with this machine.
+In this review, we’re going to be looking specifically at the F75/0-201 model, an updated version of our earlier review.
+It’s worth pointing out isn’t the only model number you’ll find associated with this machine.
 Quite simply, they vary based on colour as follows:

 We’ve chosen the silver edition because it’s currently selling the best, but clearly if one of the other options fits better in your kitchen, we’re not saying this one is any better.
 Most online stores simply allow you to switch the colour on the product page, it’s as straightforward as that.